chef-boneyard/chef-rfc/rfc000-rfc-process.md

 * **Final** – The RFC has been implemented. *(Standards Track type only)*
 * **Replaced** – The RFC has been superseded by another RFC.

+### Changing an Accepted RFC

+An accepted RFC may be modified in two ways, depending on the type of RFC:

+1) To support software implementations meeting the specifications of an RFC, Standards Track RFCs must be replaced by a new RFC.
+This is done by specifying the RFC that is being replaced using the Replaces header in the metadata of the new RFC.

+To simplify their evolution, existing Informational and Process RFCs may also be updated by pull request.

 ## RFC Template

 ```markdown